Mussels don't stick around in acidic ocean water

 "Would you be worried about being weakened by 40 percent?" she asked.
 "I would be."

-Miguel Llanos, a reporter based in the Pacific Northwest, is a frequent contributor to The Daily Climate.
+Miguel Llanos is a freelance reporter based in the Pacific Northwest.